Blaster Master: Blaster Master Zero

 Blaster Master Zero is an action-adventure platform video game developed and published by Inti Creates for the Nintendo 3DS and Nintendo Switch.
 The game is a reboot of the original Blaster Master, and was released worldwide in March 2017.
 It was subsequently ported to Microsoft Windows and PlayStation 4 in June 2019 and June 2020 respectively.

 The game remains relatively close to the original, such that it can also be seen as a remake.
 Its story combines aspects of Blaster Master, Metafight, and the novelization of the game.
 The character Jason is changed to be an older and more experienced scientific genius, although the game retains the "absurd" frog subplot.

 Blaster Master Zero 2

 Blaster Master Zero 3

-Blaster Master Zero 3 was announced by Inti Creates on March 4th, 2021, and then released on July 29, 2021, for Nintendo Switch, PlayStation 4, and Windows for both Steam and Epic Games Store.
+Blaster Master Zero 3 was announced by Inti Creates on March 4, 2021, and then released on July 29, 2021, for Nintendo Switch, PlayStation 4, and Windows for both Steam and Epic Games Store.

+Blaster Master Zero Trilogy

 Other media

+A short-lived comic loosely based on the premise of the original Blaster Master ran in the Sunsoft Game Times News newsletter in 1989.
+It was credited to Todd M. Papaleo and also featured characters from the arcade game Xenophobe.
 In 1990, the series received a novelization under the Worlds of Power series of children's books released by Scholastic.
 While heavy liberties were taken with the source material, elements of the novel would go on to become canon in later games, namely the character Eve, who went on to become a major character in the Blaster Master Zero series.